gumaerc-testorg/15.071-spring-2017/content/pages/an-introduction-to-analytics/understanding-food-nutritional-education-with-data-recitation/video-2-working-with-data-in-r.md

 ---
 ## Video 2: Working with Data in R

 In this recitation, we'll be using the data {{% resource_link "15b9bfcb-9109-c3dc-dcd9-372740d5b7cb" "USDA (CSV)" %}}.
 Please download this dataset and save it to your computer in a location that you will remember.
-This data comes from the {{% resource_link "d328edd5-aa57-46f0-8811-e40c00c49b57" "USDA National Nutrient Database for Standard Reference" %}}.
+This data comes from the [USDA National Nutrient Database for Standard Reference.](https://data.globalchange.gov/dataset/usda-ars-00020)

-A script file with all of the R commands that will be used in this recitation can be downloaded here: {{% resource_link "15c14666-af82-15f8-a5cc-076653f6f408" "Unit1_Recitation (R)" %}}.
+A script file with all of the R commands that will be used in this recitation can be downloaded here: {{% resource_link "15c14666-af82-15f8-a5cc-076653f6f408" "Unit1\_Recitation (R)" %}}.

 {{< resource uuid="6aa8fcaa-cf92-69a8-4185-c7cd1c8e742c" >}}